 The Tale of Ani, The Slave

 John Williams orchestrates here what will come to define Anakin Skywalker; he is a kind boy with so much potential, one who acts selflessly to help those around him.
-When we first meet Anakin, or Ani as his mother lovingly calls him, he is a slave on a forbidding planet.
-It is a hard place of hagglers and smugglers, where the good and honest struggle to etch out an existence under the hardship of labour and greed.
+When we first meet Anakin or Ani as his mother lovingly calls him, he is a slave on a forbidding planet.
+It is a hard place filled with hagglers and smugglers, where the good and honest struggle to etch out an existence under the hardship of labour and greed.

 It is telling that we find him here, on Tatooine, as we will one day find his son.
 Despite the unforgiving environment, the young Anakin Skywalker is as close to the Light side as he will ever be.
-His young and inquisitive mind is tempered by innovation and technical genius.
+Innovation and technical genius tempered his young and inquisitive mind.
 His prowess in the Force was already strong by this point.
-Competent in the super-high speed event of Podracing, Anakin displayed abilities unheard of for non-Jedi humans.
+Competent in the super-high-speed event of Podracing, Anakin displayed abilities unheard of for non-Jedi humans.

 And he sensed things were amiss with Qui-Gon Jinn and Padmé Amidala, the latter of whom he was instantly smitten by.

 But Padmé can only offer him kind friendship; this begins a cycle of half-realised opportunities that will always plague him.
 Anakin’s life is determined by how far he reaches out and fails to grasp his true desires.
 And that is what Williams’ score highlights at the close of this piece, where all the triumphant flourishes of the entire string arrangement pull into the soft, ominous and drawn out expressions of what we know will happen to our happy hero; he will know pain and suffering.